idefix-code/idefix/doc/source/faq.rst

 I'm doing performance measures.
 How do I disable all outputs in *Idefix*?
   Add ``-nowrite`` when you call *Idefix* executable.

+Using Cuda+MPI, I get an error ``The call to cuIpcGetMemHandle failed.
+This means the GPU RDMA protocol cannot be used. cuIpcGetMemHandle return value:   1``
+  This is because you are using an old version of MPI with UCX.
+You should disable ``Kokkos_ENABLE_IMPL_CUDA_MALLOC_ASYNC`` in cmake.

 Developement
 ------------